 The 45th Regiment — 2 buttons of which were found in the 17th Camp — left the United States in 1778.
 One button of the 57th has been found at the head of Academy Street in the 17th Camp.
 Other specimens of the 57th buttons have been discovered at Ft.
 George, at Ft.
 Washington, and at Broadway and Nagle Avenue; and again at Ft.
 Tryon, those from Ft.
 Tryon were officer's (non-com) buttons — they had block tin faces, and were of the Sergeant Major.
 A beautiful specimen of an officer's button of the 57th was found at 164th Street and Wadsworth Avenue, in the year 1898.
 This specimen had a gilt face, land was probably worn by some officer whose headquarters was at the “Blue Bell”, which stood at the junction of the present 181st Street and Broadway.

-In his Journal Washington mentions an encampment near Laurel Hill on July 18th 1781, and says there were about 45 tents and huts "which appear to be inhabited by, it it said, the 57th Regiment".
-Washington then refers to the old camp of the 17th Regiment - the subject if this sketch - and says that "here it is said the Hessian Yagers, and Anspacks, lay".
+In his Journal Washington mentions an encampment near Laurel Hill on July 18th 1781, and says there were about 45 tents and huts “which appear to be inhabited by, it is said, the 57th Regiment”.
+Washington then refers to the old camp of the 17th Regiment — the subject of this sketch — and says that “here it is said the Hessian Yagers, and Anspacks, lay.”
 In this connection Von Krafft says:

 The 17th Camp is the only place upon Manhattan Island where buttons of the 71st Regiment have been found.
 The 71st was frequently associated with the 17th Foot from Brooklyn to Yorktown where both Regiments surrendered.